What is proper nutrition?

 Good nutrition aids the immune system

 Nutrition helps us to maintain a healthy immune system.

 Our immune system is our defence against diseases, and so poor nutrition can mean we are more prone to these.

-By eating foods that are loaded with vitamins and minerals, we are helping to keep our immune system healthy.
+By eating foods and taking supplements, such as the ones from www.rootine.co, that are loaded with vitamins and minerals, we are helping to keep our immune system healthy.